Powell Family Cooking

 Yes, you can cut and seed butternut squash up to two days in advance.
 Store it in an airtight container in the refrigerator until ready to use.

-What main dishes go well with roasted butternut squash?
+What main dishes go well with butternut squash?

 Related